 I had the opportunity to sit and chat with Bill Stauffer, Vice President of the Oceanside Conservation Trust of Casco Bay (OCT).
 As a Colby College alum and one of the lucky few full-time residents on Little Diamond Island, Bill’s roots stretch far and wide throughout the state of Maine – roots that evidently keep him motivated in the effort to protect the landscapes he has known and loved for decades.

 As we spoke, Bill recounted the significant changes he had witnessed in the world of conservation throughout his time with OCT.
 Roughly twenty years ago, he remembers the amount of conserved land on Little Diamond Island being about an acre.
 Zoom ahead to today, and nearly 20% of the island is conserved in perpetuity thanks in large part to the hard work and generosity of the OCT community.
 But that’s just a snapshot.
 OCT conserves around a 100 acres of extraordinarily important island properties (fee & easements) across several islands in the Casco Bay.

 Prized for their importance to migratory birds, various other flora and fauna, as well as their beauty, islands are vital aspects of our ecosystems.
 Every acre of conserved island land counts.
 Bill noted the importance of islands as hotspots for climate change research.
 Due to their geographical separation from mainland territories, islands are often characterized as “natural” spaces”, making them key areas for ecological research focusing on the impacts of human development.
 OCT is actively monitoring and documenting coastal impacts from climate change on their properties, and is one of many land trusts involved with the Climate Change Observatory Network.
-OCT has four Climate Change Observatory sites set up on island properties that encourage community members to help monitor, learn, and take climate action.
+OCT has four Climate Change Observatory sites installed on island properties, that encourage and inspire community members and visitors to help monitor, learn, and get involved in climate action.